Shimba offers some of the best encounters with forest willife in Kenya – like this bush baby…

 Drinks included: No, all drinks are extra, but very reasonably priced.

-Birdwatching: Shimba Lodge is excellent for birders: a pair of fish eagles lives around the waterhole and regularly pose on the branches opposite to engage in their discordant duets, or swoop over the lake to grab a fish.See more ideas for Birdwatching in Kenya
+Birdwatching: Shimba Lodge is excellent for a birdwatching trip in Kenya: a pair of fish eagles lives around the waterhole and regularly pose on the branches opposite to engage in their discordant duets, or swoop over the lake to grab a fish.See more ideas for Birdwatching in Kenya

 Photographic: Shimba Lodge is a delight for photographers.
 Night or day, just set up somewhere with a tripod and start shooting: there is always something fascinating to watch around the very large waterhole, in the trees on the other side of it, or in and around the lodge itself.See more ideas for Photographic in Kenya

-Walking: The guided walks from Shimba Lodge to Sheldrick Falls with a suitably armed KWS ranger are very enjoyable.
-You don’t see much wildlife, but this is a chance to experience the rugged, forested terrain of the park – and you can swim in the pool at the base of the falls.See more ideas for Walking in Kenya
+Walking: For those interested in walking on holiday in Kenya, Shimba Lodge offers walks with an armed KWS ranger to explore the forested terrain of the park.
+You can also swim in the pool at the base of the falls if you fancy cooling off.See more ideas for Walking in Kenya

 Attitude towards children: ‘We try to have a quiet atmosphere to encourage the animals, so we do not encourage guests to bring young children, though we can be flexible’